LukasHromadnik/FEL-UI-SZZ/PAL/01-asymptotic_notation.md

 In other words, every edge has $-1$ at the source vertex and $+1$ at the target vertex.
 There is $+1$ at both vertices for undirected graphs.

-**Adjacency list.** In an adjacency list representation we keep for each vertex in graph a list of all other vertices which it has an edge to (list of neighbours).
+**Adjacency list.** In an adjacency list representation we keep for each vertex in the graph a list of all other vertices which it has an edge to (a list of neighbours).

 ## Comparison of graph representations